 Commi itments Action Red A RED status usually means one or more of the following: A significant negative variance against the budget or savings of more than 10%.
 Delays against key milestone/s of more than 10% of the total length of the planned action.
-Problems with quality that lead to significant additional costs/work. explanation explan tiny committee should ask the pertinent chief officer/s to provide ar on or conduct a review to identify the root causes of the red status n place an action plan to prevent further deterioration and minimise age caused to the overall organisation.
+Problems with quality that lead to significant additional costs/work. explanation and put in tiny committee should ask the pertinent chief officer/s to provide ar on or conduct a review to identify the root causes of the red status n place an action plan to prevent further deterioration and minimise ge caused to the overall organisation.
 Significant lack of resources which cannot be resolved by the directorate.
-Performa nnce Indicators (RAG) PIs identified to measure success of the commitment are mostly red.
-Red Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved. (alert) Performance is worse than target by 10% or more An AMBER status usually means one or more of the following: Action Amber A negative variance against the budget or savings of less than 10%.
+Performa nce Indicators (RAG) PIs identified to measure success of the commitment are mostly red.
+Dissatisfaction or resistance from stakeholders that mean acceptance may be delayed all the benefits not achieved.
+Red (alert) Performance is worse than target by 10% or more An AMBER status usually means one or more of the following: Action Amber A negative variance against the budget or savings of less than 10%.
 Delays against critical milestones less than 10% of the total length of the planned action.
 Problems with quality but not causing delay.
-Lack of resources which can be resolved by the pertinent chief officer/s (e.g. via virement within the budget or managing projects/co CPA/Scrutiny Committee should maintain a watching brief over Amber projects/commitments but not necessarily intervening.
-They may ask chief officers to provide mitigation actions to prevent amber from moving into the red. vacancies).
+CPA/Scrutiny Committee should maintain a watching brief over Amber projects/commitments but not necessarily intervening.
+They may ask chie officers to provide mitigation actions to prevent amber from moving into red. vacancies).
 Performa nce Indicators (RAG) PIs identified to measure success of the commitment are a mixture of red, amber and green.
 Dissatisfaction or resistance from stakeholders addressed by the pertinent chief officer/s.
 Amber (caution) Performance is worse than target by under 10% A GREEN status usually means one or more of the following: Action Green The forecast expenditure is on budget.
-Milestone/s on track to complete on time. planned a tiny Committee can let officers progress with the delivery of the actions.
-Assurance from the underlying data should indicate that the is truly green.
+Milestone/s on track to complete on time.
+CPA/Scrutiny Committee can let officers progress with the delivery of the planned actions.
+Assurance from the underlying data should indicate that milestone is truly green.
 Quality at expected levels.No resource problems.
-Perform ance Indicators (RAG) PIs identified to measure success of the commitment are mostly green.
-Green Stakeholders satisfied with the outcome. (clear) Performance is equal to or better than target Perforn nance Indicators (Trend) Perform ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator \leftrightarrow No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) • Performance declined vs same quarter of previous year
+Perform ance Indicators (RAG) Pls identified to measure success of the commitment are mostly green.
+Green Stakeholders satisfied with the outcome. (clear) Performance is equal to or better than target Perforn nance Indicators (Trend) Perform ance Indicator types 1 Performance improved vs same quarter of previous year СР Corporate Plan indicator → No change in performance vs same quarter of previous year PAM Public Accountability Measure (National Indicator) Performance declined vs same quarter of previous year